soulgalore/maven-minify-sample/README.md

-# Example project minifying js & css with maven
+# Example project minifying js & css with Maven

 This is a working pom.xml file using the maven-minify-plugin, gziping the result and replacing the current css/js